-- Analytical thinking do you possess the ability to break down a problem into its component parts, identifying implications and causal relationships? - Conceptual thinking can you recognize patterns and the key underlying issues, making the complex simple and finding creative solutions? - Teamwork are you good at working with others seeing issues from another person's point of view?
-Are you willing and able to work cooperatively and collaboratively with others? - Communication and Influence can you be persuasive?
-Can you convince others of a view or position? - Leadership do you enjoy teamwork and cooperation while leading a group of people, articulating a purpose for the group and motivating people to fulfil that purpose?
+- Analytical thinking do you possess the ability to break down a problem into its component parts, identifying implications and causal relationships? - Conceptual thinking can you recognise patterns and the key underlying issues, making the complex simple and finding creative solutions? - Teamwork are you good at working with others seeing issues from another person's point of view?
+Are you willing and able to work co-operatively and collaboratively with others? - Communication and Influence can you be persuasive?
+Can you convince others of a view or position? - Leadership do you enjoy teamwork and co-operation while leading a group of people, articulating a purpose for the group, and motivating people to fulfil that purpose? - Evidence how would you convince an admissions panel or a prospective employer that you have developed these skills and dispositions? - Next steps how do you intend to develop or strengthen them?